 “Drift-In York, is a hub of activity, caffeine-fuelled ideas, and delicious smoothies, with an endearing atmosphere perfect for meeting with friends, colleagues as a well the whole family.
-Our food selection here is varied, fresh, simple and tasty, with hearty toasted ciabattas, super salads, and grab and go sandwiches along with packed yoghurt granola and fruit pots, and a huge array of cakes and pastries to satisfy even the most specialist pallets.”
+Our food selection here is varied, fresh, simple and tasty, with hearty toasted ciabattas, super salads, and grab-and-go sandwiches along with packed yoghurt granola and fruit pots, and a huge array of cakes and pastries to satisfy even the most specialist pallets.”

 “The perfect destination for chocolate lovers to pick up a deliciously decadent snack, our Chocolate Café is open daily from 10am.
 We stock a huge range of fabulous handmade brownies and tray bakes.
 For those looking to share our legendary luxurious Chocolate Fondue for Two or a scrumptious Chocolate Afternoon Tea is the perfect option!”